 —Life sciences executive

-Some companies have tried to tie ROI to specific metrics along the value-chain, and others have focussed on process measures that indicate progress towards becoming a patient-centric organisation.
+Some companies have tried to tie ROI to specific metrics along the value-chain, and others have focused on process measures that indicate progress toward becoming a patient-centric organization.

 Specific patient-centricity metrics relevant to ROI in R&D:

 General process measures:

 R&D process measures:

 Life sciences companies are slowly but increasingly adopting and creating digital transformation.
 It’s not easy—and will likely require new platforms and new ways of working.
 Many of our industry interviewees said that patients are progressively demanding more personalized approaches and better health care experiences, and digital tools can help respond to these demands.

 Digital technologies are helping to enable patients to control their health care information and partner in their care decisions.
 Remote sensors capturing patient data could provide better outcomes data to life sciences companies and health care stakeholders, and behavioral “nudges” could improve patient adherence to treatments or lifestyle.
 As software and health care converge to create digital therapeutics, this new breed of life sciences technology is helping to transform patient care and deliver better clinical outcomes while addressing unmet patient needs.
 A better understanding of patient-specific disease characteristics could enable more effective, targeted interventions.
 We learned in previous Deloitte research that some companies are exploring the use of artificial intelligence for precision engagement by tailoring behavioral nudges to an individual’s needs and challenges.9 The STEP UP study, led by the University of Pennsylvania, is an example of what can result from combining wearables with gamification to encourage overweight and obese adults to become more physically active.10